 Based on comedy improvisation, this is a fun, full-participation workshop exploring how people behave at work.
 You’ll learn …

-Leading a project within a VUCA world — one filled with volatility, uncertainty, complexity and ambiguity — requires the shift from resisting change to seeking and embracing it.
-Over the last couple of years, at Selleo — a mid-sized Polish software development company — we’ve applied several concepts to react and triumph in today’s agile business environment.
-In …Click for more information
+(Slides) Leading a project within a VUCA world — one filled with volatility, uncertainty, complexity and ambiguity — requires the shift from resisting change to seeking and embracing it.
+Over the last couple of years, at Selleo — a mid-sized Polish software development company — we’ve applied several concepts to react and triumph in today’s agile …Click for more information

 And yet with so many titles to play with the understanding of them varies dramatically.

-Working with the Org. charts has been an integral part of my transformation experience, and I’m keen to share it during …
+Working with the Org. charts has been an integral part of my transformation experience, and I’m keen …

-As a seasoned ‘Agile trouble-shooter’, with over 20 years’ experience in delivering transformative change and helping …
+As a seasoned ‘Agile trouble-shooter’, with over 20 years’ experience in delivering transformative …

 Join us in this hands on networking session where you will collaborate with other attendees to reflect on key topics from this years conference.
 Participants will work in teams to discuss and review agile themes from this years conference.